 Bansko, Bulgaria: Not the Trip We’d Hoped For

 I could picture it so well.
 The crisp air, the snow-covered pines, the stillness of a landscape blanketed in white.
-Days spent swooshing down the mountain until exhaustion set in.
-Nights snuggled up in a cozy apartment, watching the snow gently falling outside.
+Days spent swooshing down the mountain until exhaustion sets in.
+Nights snuggled up in a cozy apartment, watching the snow falling outside.

 After living in Florida for thirty years, I couldn’t wait to spend some time in a winter wonderland.
 After some research, I found the ski town of Bansko, Bulgaria.
 Three weeks of skiing there would cost about the same as five days at a U.S. or Canadian ski resort.